-The United States, followed by China, India, the Philippines and Indonesia, have experienced the most disasters since 1995 - more than 1600, or once every five days.
+The United States, followed by China, India, the Philippines and Indonesia, have experienced the most disasters since 1995 - more than 1,600, or once every five days.

 I stand in solidarity with the people of the Caribbean and the United States who have just suffered through Hurricane Irma, the longest-lasting Category 5 storm ever recorded.
+And Maria is already on its way.

 We should not link any single weather event with climate change.
 But scientists are clear that such extreme weather is precisely what their models predict will be the new normal of a warming world.

-We have had to update our language to describe what is happening: we now talk of mega-hurricanes, superstorms and rain bombs.
+We have had to update our language to describe what is happening: we now talk of megahurricanes, superstorms and rain bombs.

-It is high time to get off the path of suicidal emissions.
+It is time to get off the path of suicidal emissions.
 We know enough today to act.
 The science is unassailable.